TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Introduction

-To this end, we propose TableTime, a framework based on table understanding for multivariate time series classification.
-To effectively capture both temporal and channel-specific information in multivariate time series, we convert the raw time series into a tabular format, preserving both temporal and channel-specific information.
-To align the tabular time series with the semantic space of LLMs, we introduce the Table Encoding, which converts the tabular time series into a textual representation.
-For zero-shot classification, we adopt a table understanding approach that reformulates the MTSC task into a table understanding problem.
-To maximize the reasoning potential of the LLMs, we developed a prompt incorporating neighbor enhancement and multi-path reasoning, aiming to fully leverage the LLMs' reasoning capabilities.As shown in Figure \ref{motivation},TableTime provides a new solution paradigm for MTSC.
-To summarize, our contributions include: \begin{itemize} \item We propose a new paradigm for MTSC based on table understanding and give detail explanations on how it overcomes the bottlenecks of existing LLM-based methods. \item We introduce table encoding for time series, and design a zero-shot classification framework called TableTime to fully stimulate the reasoning capability of LLMs to achieve zero-shot classification. \item We conduct comprehensive experiments on ten benchmark multivariate time series datasets, validating the effectiveness of our proposed TableTime. \end{itemize}
+To this end, we propose TableTime, a training-free classification framework based on table understanding for MTSC task.
+We convert the numeric time series into tabular format, preserving both temporal consistency and channel-specific information.
+To align the tabular time series with the semantic space of LLMs, we introduce table encoding, which converts the tabular time series into a textual representation.
+For training-free classification, we adopt a table understanding approach, which reformulates the MTSC task in a way that enables LLMs to classify without task-specific retraining.
+To maximize the reasoning potential of the LLMs, we develop a prompt incorporating neighbor-assisted enhancement and multi-path reasoning, aiming to fully leverage the LLMs' reasoning capabilities.
+As shown in Figure \ref{motivation}, TableTime provides a new paradigm for MTSC.
+To summarize, our contributions include:

+\begin{itemize}[leftmargin=*] \item We propose the table understanding paradigm for MTSC and provide detailed explanations of how it helps alleviate the bottlenecks of most existing methods. \item Under our proposed paradigm, we design a training-free framework called TableTime, which aims to leverage the reasoning capability of LLMs for time series classification. \item We conduct comprehensive experiments on ten benchmark multivariate time series datasets, validating the effectiveness of table understanding paradigm and TableTime framework. \end{itemize}